ThomasCNotts/RIGSS/README.md

 that all agents in the agent-based model will follow.

 The ABM is implemented as a function.
 The RIGSS program uses genetic programming to evolve rules.
 It passes each rule to the Agent Model funtion.
-The function then returns a resource distribution.
+That function then returns a resource distribution.
 This is used to test that rule's fitness.